Kwpolska-graveyard/kwpastebin/COMPATIBILITY.md

 The KwPastebin is changing.
-With each modification some compatibility is lost.
+With each modification some backwards compatibility is lost.
+This is a list of them with an explaination.

 Major updates list
 ==================